-This bill is the Sunset Bill for the Medical Board of California (Medical Board), which includes provisions transferring the licensing and regulation of Research Psychoanalysts to the Board of Psychology (Board).
-Currently Research Psychoanalysts are licensed and regulated by the Medical Board, which organizationally is a historical remnant that the Senate Committee on Business, Professions, and Economic Development and the Medical Board believe it is time to remedy.
+This bill is the Sunset Bill for the Medical Board of California (MBC), which previously included provisions transferring the licensing and regulation of Research Psychoanalysts to the Board of Psychology (Board).
+These provisions were removed from the bill in the July 6 amendments, and the bill now would keep the licensing and regulation of Research Psychoanalysts under the MBC.

+Currently Research Psychoanalysts are licensed and regulated by MBC, which organizationally is a historical remnant that the Senate Committee on Business, Professions, and Economic Development and the Medical Board believe it is time to remedy.
 The Senate Committee on Business, Professions, and Economic Development (Senate BP&ED) expressed to Board staff that the Board appears to be the most appropriate regulatory body for these professionals and wishes to transfer their oversight to the Board.

-On April 21, 2017 the Board took a "Support if Amended" position on SB 798, seeking delayed implementation of the research psychoanalyst provisions, addition of a provision to transfer and extend current regulatory provisions until the Board can promulgate new regulations, and a technical amendment regarding which fund registration money should be deposited into once these provisions take effect.
-Board members also had questions regarding implementation of the provisions, current Medical Board practices, and code of ethics and disciplinary guideline questions that Board staff will be researching and meeting with the Medical Board on in the near future to answer.
+On April 21, 2017 the Board took a Support if Amended position on SB 798, seeking delayed implementation of the research psychoanalyst provisions, addition of a provision to transfer and extend current regulatory provisions until the Board can promulgate new regulations, and a technical amendment regarding which fund registration money should be deposited into once these provisions take effect.
+Board members also had questions regarding implementation of the provisions, current MBC practices, and code of ethics and disciplinary guideline questions that Board staff will be researching and meeting with the MBC on in the near future to answer.